Copyright © P. Albou, 1997. Last updated 01/18/2019. | |

 and later versions: in order to access my Win32 programs

-documentation you must install
+documentation you must install WinHelp

-WinHelp (see also this tip).
-Note
+(see also this tip).
+Note that

-WinHelp (for instance the one described here,
+a specific procedure to install WinHelp (for instance the one

 which worked fine for me).